 Three courses in cyber security were developed.
-One was added to the required core and two were added to the restricted electives.
+IT students can take these courses as their restricted electives.

 Section III: Student Learning Assessment

 A. Describe and analyze your Program Learning Outcomes

 - Provide evidence that students are achieving each program learning outcome, including results of annual program level assessment activities - Analyze the curriculum's effectiveness in helping students achieve the program learning outcomes - Describe the effectiveness of instructional methods and support in helping students achieve the program learning outcomes